magmide/magmide/posts/what-is-rok.md

 ## Intended Applications

-Obviously a language that allows robust verification of any useful program will be an obvious fit for critical software of all kinds, such as blockchains/smart contracts, cryptography, firmware, operating systems, language runtimes, financial/legal/medical applications, web servers, databases, etc. But there are a few specific uses I'm personally excited to pursue once this language is functional.
+Obviously a language that allows robust verification of any useful program will be an obvious fit for critical software of all kinds, such as blockchains/smart contracts, cryptography, firmware, operating systems, language runtimes, financial/legal/medical applications, web servers, databases, etc. Check out [this blog post](TODO my personal essay describing my long journey and the half finished projects toward Rok)

+But there are a few specific uses I'm personally excited to pursue once this language is functional.

 high-level but statically lowered asynchronous actor-first borrow-checked language, ideal for application domains and high-level targets like webassembly and operating system environments. inspired by ponylang and its awareness of actor boundaries to allow aliasing in the presence of mutation http://jtfmumm.com/blog/2016/03/06/safely-sharing-data-pony-reference-capabilities/